AdaCore/spark2014/docs/lrm/source/packages.rst

   * Async_Writers - A component of the system external to the program might update the value of an external state.

-  * Effective_Writes - every update of the external state has an externally observable effect.
+  * Effective_Writes - every update of the external state is significant.

-  * Effective_Reads - every read of the external state has an externally observable effect.
+  * Effective_Reads - every read of the external state is significant.

 These properties may be specified for a Volatile variable as Boolean aspects or as external properties of an external state abstraction.

 .. centered:: **Legality Rules**

 #.
-If an external state is declared without any of the external properties specified then all of the properties default to a value of True.
+If an external state is declared without any of the external
+   properties specified then all of the properties default to a value of True.

 #.
-If just the name of the property is given then its value defaults to True [; for instance Async_Readers defaults to Async_Readers => True].
+If just the name of the property is given then its value defaults
+   to True [; for instance Async_Readers defaults to Async_Readers =>
+   True].

 #.
 A property may be explicitly given the value False [for instance Async_Readers => False].